2020 24 Hours of Daytona: Report

 After a short delay caused from the #25 BMW stopping on track, the race get under way.
 Within two minutes of the race restart, the #77 Mazda retakes the lead, overtaking both the #6 Acura of Simon Pagenaud and the #31 Cadillac.
-Soon after, the #24 BMW gains the lead to GTLM after passing both Porsches, #911 and #912.
+Soon after, the #24 BMW gained the lead to GTLM after passing both Porsches, #911 and #912.
 Toni Vilander, driving the #63 Scuderia Corsa Ferrari 488 GT3 Evo passed the #48 Paul Miller Racing Lamborghini for the lead in GTD.
-The #9 Pfaff Motorsport Porsche is behind, third in GTD.
+The #9 Pfaff Motorsport Porsche was behind, third in GTD.
 With about fifteen minutes to go in the hour, Nicky Catsburg in the #3 Corvette C8.R was in second place.
 It is also confirmed that the #25 BMW, which stopped on track is now in the garage with a damaged oil line.
 In the last ten minutes of the hour, Pedro Lamy's #98 Aston Martin V8 Vantage GT3 made contact with the #3 Corvette after spinning under braking at turn one.
 Both would pit soon after, the #3 Corvette with no repairs, but the #98 clipped the pit exit wall on the way out, causing more damage than the turn one event.
 Lamy would return to the pits.